jakemcc/jakemccrary.com/source/blog/2025-02-17-a-couple-tiny-elisp-functions-for-improving-living-in-emacs.markdown

 I primarily work in a single frame split into at most two windows.
 I haven't found a setup that I like for working with more than two windows, so I avoid it.
 Often, I'll want to change the split from vertical to horizontal or horizontal to vertical.
-I hear a picture is worth a thousand words and a gif even more so below is a demo and and enabling code.
+I hear a picture is worth a thousand words and a gif even more so below is a demo and and the enabling code.

 ![Demo of toggling window orientation](/images/toggle-window-orientation.gif)